Skip to content

 Ntando Cele

 In the opening performance of SPRING 2025, Ntando Cele returns, following the success of SPAfrica with Julian Hetzel, with a bold and unconventional performance, full of music, energy and irony.
 She explores the pitfalls of sustainability and the greenwashing of the Global North.
-What does a future look like where black people aren’t continuously excluded from the human narrative?
+What does a future look like where people of colour aren’t continuously excluded from the human narrative?
 What if we fully embrace societal transformation and confront injustice head-on?
 Performers from different parts of the Global South give voice to this urgent issue.

 • Dance